-Prohibited persons.
-Louisiana law prohibits possession of a firearm by a person who has been convicted of certain felonies, unless the person has not been convicted of a felony for a period of 10 years from the date of completion of sentence, probation, parole, or suspension of sentence.
+Prohibited persons Louisiana law prohibits possession of a firearm by a person who has been convicted of certain State felonies (or a similar offense in another jurisdiction), unless the person has not been convicted of a felony for a period of 10 years from the date of completion of sentence, probation, parole, or suspension of sentence.
 A firearm cannot be sold or otherwise delivered to a person under the age of 18.
 It is unlawful for a person who has not attained the age of 17 years to possess a handgun except in limited circumstances.

-Restoration of rights.
-A convicted felon's right to possess a firearm can be restored in Louisiana through a governor's pardon or by a sheriff.
-Upon completion of sentence, probation, parole, or suspension of sentence, convicted felons may apply to the sheriff of their parish of residence for a permit to possess firearms.
+Restoration of rights A convicted felon's right to possess a firearm can be restored in Louisiana through a governor's pardon or by a sheriff.
+Upon completion of sentence, probation, parole, or suspension of sentence, convicted felons may apply to the sheriff of their parish of residence (or in Orleans parish, the superintendent of police) for a permit to possess firearms.

-Regulated sales.
-State law does not require background checks on firearms purchasers.
+Regulated sales State law does not require background checks on firearms purchasers.
+Residents of contiguous States may purchase long guns in Louisiana unless otherwise prohibited.

-Permits.
-No permit is needed to purchase firearms.
+Permits No permit is needed to purchase firearms.
 A permit is required to carry a concealed handgun.

-Background checks.
-The State is not a point of contact for the NICS.
+Background checks The State is not a point of contact for the NICS.
 Licensed dealers in Louisiana contact the FBI for all checks required by the Brady Act.
-ATF allows a concealed handgun permit issued before November 30, 1998, to be used for a purchase in lieu of a NICS check.
+ATF allows a concealed handgun permit issued before November 30, 1998 to be used for a purchase in lieu of a NICS check.

-State data.
-Louisiana maintains a statewide computer network with fugitive data and criminal histories that include domestic violence offenses and some mental health data.
+State data Louisiana maintains a statewide computer network with fugitive data and criminal histories that include domestic violence offenses and some mental health data.
 These files are fully automated.
 Other mental health data are maintained by local coroners.

-Registration.
-Machine guns, firearms with obliterated serial numbers, short barrel rifles and shotguns, and certain modified firearms are required to be registered.
-Appeals of denials.
-A person who is denied a firearm by the FBI can appeal under Federal law.
+Registration Machine guns, firearms with obliterated serial numbers, short barrel rifles and shotguns, and certain modified firearms are required to be registered.

+Appeals of denials A person who is denied a firearm by the FBI can appeal under Federal law.